AppDevNext/ChangeLog/README.md

 ## Include the library

-The easiest way to add ckChangeLog to your project is via Gradle.
+The easiest way to add ChangeLog to your project is via Gradle.
 Just add the following lines to your `build.gradle`:

 ```groovy
 dependencies {